 |image credit Izquotes.com|

-Is time to calculate our dividend income for 1st Qtr 2018 as financial result for most of the company should had been announced by this time.
-Market has gone through like a “roller coaster “ ride in 1st Qtr 2008 where it was down by almost 10% at one point and rebounded subsequently.
-As I mentioned in my early blog post (here ) , even with correction of 10-20% from current high in US market , I would consider it still as “ expensive or rich in valuation “ and normal correction in any market cycles.
+Is time to calculate our dividend income for 1st Qtr 2018 as the financial result for most of the company should have been announced by this time.
+The market has gone through like a “roller coaster “ ride in 1st Qtr 2008 where it was down by almost 10% at one point and rebounded subsequently.
+As I mentioned in my early blog post (here ), even with correction of 10-20% from the current high in the US market, I would consider it still as “ expensive or rich in valuation “ and normal correction in any market cycles.

 Investor Warren Buffett says good deals tough to find ( from NewsDay.com)